The five labours of Europe:

 2. Any European Initiative Must Deliver Significant Added Value

-Toward More Stringenz monitoring of Compliance winh the Principie
+Toward More Stringent monitoring of Compliance with the Principle of Subsidiarity

-In Favour o favour of a more Binding Principle of Respect for an Open
+In Favour of a more Binding Principle of Respect for an Open Market Economy

-yés to a Leve Playing Field, to a European Level Dying Field
+Yes to a Leve Playing Field, not to a European Level Dying Field

 4. Towards a Virtuous triangle of the Eco-Responsible Social Market Economy